 Accounts receivable from parishes and affiliates relates to amounts that the Central Office paid on behalf of the related entities, or has billed them for various services provided on their behalf.
 The amounts are due primarily from parishes and schools within the Diocese.
-An allowance for doubtful accounts of \$11,788 is recorded at June 30, 2016 and 2015.
+Accounts receivable amounts are expected to be received within the following fiscal year.
+An allowance for doubtful accounts of \$11,788 is recorded at June 30, 2017 and 2016.
 The allowance is established based on past experience and an analysis of the collectability of current receivables.